 So who offers 100% mortgages?

-That said, 100% mortgages available to first time buyers without any 'existing borrower or existing customer' restrictions do become available from time to time.
+That said, 100% mortgages available to first time buyers without any 'existing borrower or existing customer' restrictions do come onto the market from time to time.
 These tend to be relatively few and far between and often have a limited availability, so you need to keep an eye on the 100% mortgage market if you want to be in with a chance of securing a deal.

 When comparing 100% mortgages, make sure you not only look at the interest rate, but also at the fees.